Anti-Hetman Uprising: Response

 The uprising was subject to intense criticism from Ukrainian left-wing nationalist figures.
 Mykhailo Hrushevsky, Ukrainian head of state prior to Skoropadskyi's coup d'état, allegedly described it as the "darkest moment of the Ukrainian revolution."
 The left wing of the Ukrainian Socialist-Revolutionary Party also condemned the uprising as "counter-revolutionary."
 The Ukrainian populace reacted with ambivalence, by this point exhausted after a year of political turmoil, though Petliura faced criticism in non-partisan press organs.
 The remaining German soldiers in Kyiv, seeking to evacuate after the collapse of the German Empire, were primarily concerned with the continued operation of the Korosten railway station, which would allow them to return to Germany.

 Conversely, in Bolshevik circles, the uprising was met with support.
 Prior to the uprising's beginning, Bolsheviks Christian Rakovsky and Dmitry Manuilsky met with the Directorate's leaders, where they agreed to support the Directorate through ceasefire violations and recognition of the Ukrainian People's Republic in return for the legalisation of the Communist Party of Ukraine.
 These agreements were a tactical move by the Bolsheviks, as part of a broader campaign to weaken Ukrainian nationalists and strengthen the position of communist insurgent groups.
 Other left-wing groups from throughout the Russian Empire, including the Left Socialist-Revolutionaries and anarchists, also supported the uprising.

+In culture

+Events of Mikhail Bulgakov's semi-autobiographical novel The White Guard take place in Kyiv during the uprising against Skoropadsky's rule, when the city was contested between Germans, the White Guard and Ukrainian forces.